 Weight-loss surgeries: What are they?

 The two most common weight-loss procedures are the gastric bypass procedure and the gastric sleeve.
-Most are done through several small belly incisions.
+Most is done through several small belly incisions.

 Gastric bypass.
 This surgery creates an egg-sized pouch that bypasses most of the stomach and is then attached to the small intestine.
 First done in the 1960s, it’s considered the gold-standard surgery and has the best results.
 Many people lose 60% to 70% of their excess weight and keep it off for 10 or more years.
 About 80% of people with type 2 diabetes go into remission

 Gastric sleeve.
 This procedure removes about 80% of the stomach, leaving a banana-shaped tube or sleeve.
 Because the small intestine is not cut, this surgery is less invasive than gastric bypass procedure.
 Its use has expanded in the past decade and now accounts for about 70% of weight-loss surgeries.
 Most people lose 50% to 60% of their excess weight and about 60% no longer have diabetes.